carterhudson/redukt/README.md

 Redux adaptation with managed side-effects instead of middleware

-Please excuse the low effort nam
+Please excuse the low effort name.

+I made this to supplement another project.
+Features and tweaks added as needed.
+Very much a WIP.